cjubin/learnMET/README.md

 that the user wants to test *in silico*.
 In the Reference section, the different functions implemented in the package are listed. **Only the so called main functions have to be run by the user in a typical workflow**.
-Other listed functions are functions which are called by the main function according to the parameters specified by the user.

 # Installation